Aloha Stadium

-Aloha Stadium is a closed multi-purpose stadium located in Halawa, Hawaii, a western suburb of Honolulu (though with a Honolulu address).
+Aloha Stadium was a multi-purpose stadium in Hālawa, Hawaii, a census-designated place that is a western suburb of Honolulu.
 It is the largest stadium in the state of Hawaii.
 As of December 2020, the stadium ceased fan-attended operations indefinitely, and placed a moratorium on the scheduling of new events.
+It is located next to the Hālawa station of the Skyline rail system.
+It is set to be replaced by a 22,500 seat multi-purpose stadium for the University of Hawaiʻi Rainbow Warriors football program, with demolition of the old stadium to begin in late August 2025.
+It will replace, and be constructed on the site of, the current Aloha Stadium.

 Aloha Stadium served as home to the University of Hawaiʻi Rainbow Warriors football team (Mountain West Conference, NCAA Division I FBS) for the 1975 through 2020 seasons.
 It also hosted college football's Hawaiʻi Bowl (2002–2019) and Hula Bowl (1976–1997, 2006–2008, 2020–2021), and formerly was home to the National Football League's Pro Bowl from 1980 through 2016 (except in 2010 and 2015).
 It also hosted numerous high school football games, and served as a venue for large concerts and events, including high school graduation ceremonies.
 The stadium was home field for the AAA Hawaii Islanders of the Pacific Coast League (PCL) from 1975 to 1987, before the team moved to Colorado Springs.
 Frequent swap meets in the stadium's parking lot often draw large crowds.